Major Work Activity C – Installs air and material handling systems

 Task Descriptor

 Chimneys are the vertical section used to vent gases, smoke and other products of combustion to the atmosphere.
+Stacks are the industrial version of chimneys.
 Breeching is the section of venting that connects one or more appliances or mechanical equipment to the chimney.
 Proper installation methods are important to ensure indoor and outdoor air quality and safety.
 Additional certification may be required by some jurisdictions to install products.

 NS |